Mileage: 7.5+ miles RT

 Elevation Gain/Highest: 2600ft/5034ft

-Map: Green Trails Kachess Lake No. 208, my GAIA
+Map: Green Trails Kachess Lake No. 208

 Favorite Eats After Hike: North Bend Bar & Grill, Chang Thai & Pho, The Commonwealth, Basecamp Books & Bites, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.